 Emergency Cardiac Care and CPR Certification: Students must maintain certification in CPR throughout their matriculation in the program.
-No student will be allowed to participate in any clinical experience without being certified in a NATA/BOC-approved Basic Life Support for Healthcare Providers by the American Red Cross.
-The certification will be offered through the MAT Program during summer 1 and students will be responsible for the cost of the certification.
+No student will be allowed to participate in any clinical experience without being certified in a BOC-approved emergency cardiac care certification.
+The American Heart Association Basic Life Support (BLS) Healthcare Provider certification will be offered through the MAT Program during Summer 1, and students will be responsible for the cost of the certification.